Tone of Voice: Brand Guidelines, Examples

 All it takes is three words combined with grammatical construction, or to simply say inversion.

-That’s a fixed phrase one’s ear used to.
+That’s a fixed phrase one’s ear is used to.

 How many times did everyone hear these words of reassurance before?